Leo Riggs

 Rex Leo Riggs (September 11, 1923 – June 14, 1995) was an American football player.
 He played college football at USC and was the seventh player selected in the 1946 NFL draft.

-Early years
+Early life

 Riggs was born in Maywood, California, in 1923.
 He was the son of Hiram Riggs and Alice Simkins.
 He attended Bell High School in Bell, California.
 He was selected as an all-Southern California prep halfback while at Bell High.
 He was teammates at Bell with John Ferraro.

 Football and military service

 Riggs played college football as a triple-threat quarterback for the Trojans in 1942 and 1946.
 After the 1942 season, USC coach Jeff Cravath rated Riggs as "the best frosh prospect he had ever seen, bar none."
 He served in the United States Navy from 1943 to 1945.
 He was selected by the Philadelphia Eagles in the first round (seventh overall pick) of the 1946 NFL draft.